eastmaels/steemblog.github.io/_posts/account/deanliu/2019-02-21_photo-this-is-my-castle.md

 - - -

-This page is synchronized from the post: [[Photo] This is my castle!](https://steemit.com/@deanliu/photo-this-is-my-castle)
+This page is synchronized from the post: ['[Photo] This is my castle!'](https://steemit.com/@deanliu/photo-this-is-my-castle)